dssgabriel/sve-string-routines-benchmarks/results/README.md

 ### `strncmp`

-Much like `strcmp`, our implementation of `strncmp` always performs better than glibc.
+Much like `strcmp`, our implementation of `strncmp` always performs better than glibc, except for string lengths in the range of 1-16 bytes, where we are very slightly behind.

 <p>
   <img src="plots/short_strs/noalign/strncmp_libc.png" width=49% alt="Average bandwidth performance of `strncmp` on short strings (unaligned data)">